 - Lost wages

 If the court awards a judgment, the proceeds typically go to the deceased’s estate instead of his or her immediate family members.

 Wrongful Death Lawsuits

 When your loved one does not survive injuries caused by a negligent accident, you have the right to legally pursue those responsible.
 For example, if a motorist struck your family member in a crosswalk because he or she was texting and not paying attention to the road, you can usually sue that person for wrongful death.
 You can include a variety of damages in this type of lawsuit, including punitive damages, lost wages and loss of companionship if the deceased person was your spouse.

 In a survival action, the executor or executrix of the deceased’s estate is responsible for filing.
 You can file a wrongful death lawsuit if your loved one was your spouse, child or another close family member.
 You can also file as a representative of the decedent’s financial dependents, such as minor children.
 You can ask your attorney which action is the most appropriate for your individual situation.

 In a survival action, the span of time between the time of injury and death can affect what the estate might recover.
 For example, if the deceased died within 24-48 hours of a car accident caused by a drunk driver, the claim may include pain and suffering but not lost wages, since the period of survival was relatively brief.

 When a loved one dies in an accident, knowing how to move forward with legal can be difficult, but you do not have to endure the process alone.
-Contact a wrongful death lawyer in Memphis, TN, like from Wiseman Bray, PLLC, today for further assistance and information.
+Contact a wrongful death lawyer in Memphis, TN, like Patterson Bray, today for further assistance and information.